mni4797/trainer-code/Week-3/funcinterface/readme.md

     * TLDR: if you come across amking alamda that takes one parameter and returns a boolean then use a Predicate
     * Useful for unit testing

+# Streams API
+* It is used to process a collection of objects